intel/mlir-extensions/README.md

 cmake --build build --target check-imex
 ```
 **Note**: `-DLLVM_INSTALL_UTILS=ON` is not needed for this build since all tests
-will run using `FileCheck` utility is available in the build tree.
+will run using the `FileCheck` utility that is available in the build tree.
-External `lit` is not needed as well since all tests will run using `llvm-lit`
+An external `lit` is not needed as well, since all tests will run using `llvm-lit`
 in the build tree.

 ### Option 2: Build IMEX with a separately built and installed LLVM